Bosonization solution of the Kondo lattice in a Luttinger liquid: Introduction and Motivation

-The interest in the Hubbard model and in strongly correlated electrons in general became a central preoccupation of condensed-matter physics ever since the surprising discovery of the high-temperature cuprate superconductors in the mid 1980's \cite{bednorz1986}.
+Perhaps the simplest of the minimal models for this type of system, which nevertheless is widely expected to capture many of the rich phases just mentioned, is the Hubbard model and its generalizations \cite{hubbard1963,*hubbard1964,*hubbard1964a,*hubbard1965,*hubbard1967,*hubbard1967a,Mahan,Essler} \footnote{The interest in the Hubbard model and in strongly correlated electrons in general became a central preoccupation of condensed-matter physics ever since the surprising discovery of the high-temperature cuprate superconductors in the mid 1980s \cite{bednorz1986}.
 In one dimension, the model is integrable and we have access to many of its properties (notably its thermodynamics) via the solution found by Lieb and Wu \cite{lieb1968}.
-This is nicely complemented by the bosonized description of the continuum limit of the model, the so-called g-ology model\cite{Giamarchi}.
+This is nicely complemented by the bosonized description of the continuum limit of the model, the so-called g-ology model \cite{Giamarchi}.
 Such a description provides a global framework for the classification of electronic phases in one dimension; it shows that Fermi liquids are non-generic in this context (to be expected due to the severe restrictions in phase space for electron-electron scattering) and gives rise to the concept of \textit{Luttinger liquids} \cite{haldane1981}.
-The relevance of it for two dimensions, and cuprates in particular, has been greatly debated; starting with the ideas of the late P.~W.~Anderson \cite{anderson1990} and more recently in combination with the idea of electronic stripes \cite{kivelson1998,emery2000}.
+The relevance of it for two dimensions, and cuprates in particular, has been greatly debated, starting with the ideas of the late P.\,W.\,Anderson \cite{anderson1990} and more recently in combination with the idea of electronic stripes \cite{kivelson1998,emery2000}.}.
 While the Hubbard model focuses on capturing the effect of (short-range) electron-electron interactions, there are other routes to non-Fermi liquid behavior.
-In the context of a wide class of materials known as heavy fermions \cite{stewart1984,coleman1991}, the focus is on the interplay between localized and extended electronic degrees of freedom (or d- and f-electrons versus s- and p-electrons, respectively, in the chemist's terminology).
+In the context of a wide class of materials known as heavy fermions \cite{stewart1984,coleman1991}, the focus is on the interplay between localized and extended electronic degrees of freedom (or $d$ and $f$ electrons versus $s$ and $p$ electrons, respectively, in the chemist's terminology).
 The minimal model that captures such an interplay is an extension of the single-impurity Kondo model to regular arrays of magnetic impurities known as a \textit{Kondo lattice} \cite{tsunetsugu1997}.